 - Fitbit Ionic - £299.99 / US$299.95 / €349.95 - view today's best Amazon prices.

-Although it's been discontinued for a year (replaced by the superior Charge 2) the Fitbit Charge HR can still be found online at discounted prices.
+Although it's been discontinued for a year (replaced by the superior Charge 2) the now venerable Fitbit Charge HR can still be found online at discounted prices.
 We've seen it on Amazon for less than £70.
 Its display is limited and you don't get any on-wrist call or text notifications but it remains a decent tracker choice.

 For more detailed reviews of each model, see our full reviews, listed below.